+Here, we look at the best barbells available.
+Barbell lifts like the big 3: squats, deadlifts, and bench even help hardgainers put muscle on fast.
 Are you starting to put together your home gym?
-One thing every home gym set up needs is a set of the best barbells and weights.
+One thing every home gym set up needs is a set of weights and a barbell.
 Training for competitions?
 Maybe you just want to get stronger and leaner.
 Either way, using a barbell will get you to the next fitness level.

 Having a strength training routine is extremely important for a great physique.
 Studies show lifting weights speeds your metabolism up to 15%.
 It doesn’t have to take long either!
 Around 30-60 minutes of weight training weekly can be enough to see results.
 If you’re lifting in your home gym, you’ll be done your workout in no time.